Profit & Loss Statement (P&L)

 - How does the current P&L compare to past P&Ls?
 Has anything changed?
 Did this change increase or decrease net income?

-Anyone interested in active investing or picking stocks should know the financial health of a company.
-This includes the profit and loss statement because profitability relates to stock and bond prices as it is factored into the P/E ratio (price over earnings).
+Anyone interested in active investing or picking stocks should know the financial health of a company, including the profit and loss statement.
+That’s because profitability relates to stock and bond prices as it is factored into the P/E ratio (price over earnings).

 Related: Financial Statement Analysis for Beginners